(Update: Weeknd was granted summary judgment. See note at bottom of this month old post.)

 **** Already I can update this a little… the James Bond theme that’s relevant is from “The World Is Not Enough.”
 The “someone” who mentioned it was “Complete Music Update,” (great site) and it has more specifically in common than that more general idea that was passing through my head.

-***** And now, July 24th, I can update it further still… SUMMARY JUDGEMENT.
+***** And now, July 24th, I can update it further still… The defense got SUMMARY JUDGMENT.
 What?!
-I’ll say this quickly, this went away too easily.
-The musicology is debatable, but if indeed it’s just Blondie and Garbage’s James Bond being argued, that’s not going to negate fourteen consecutive notes in a chorus; not as a matter of fact.
+This went away too easily, especially in the present environment where everything gets to take a shot.
+The musicology is debatable, but if as it appears it’s pretty much just Blondie’s Heart of Glass and Garbage’s James Bond being argued, that’s not enough to negate fourteen consecutive notes in a chorus; not as a matter of fact.
 Something here doesn’t gel for me.

-This is not to say I’ve concluded that the defense should ultimately have lost this case.
-Only that the musicological reasoning that seems to have ended it where it did, to me, pretty suss.
+This, I should clarify, is not to say I’ve concluded that the defense should ultimately have lost this case.
+I’m only saying the musicological reasoning that seems to have ended it where it ended is, to me, pretty suss.